Out of Office: New Baylor Management Study Examines Relationship Between Stress and Remote WorkOctober 11, 20184 min read

 Baylor University is a private Christian University and a nationally ranked research institution.
 The University provides a vibrant campus community for more than 17,000 students by blending interdisciplinary research with an international reputation for educational excellence and a faculty commitment to teaching and scholarship.
 Chartered in 1845 by the Republic of Texas through the efforts of Baptist pioneers, Baylor is the oldest continually operating University in Texas.
 Located in Waco, Baylor welcomes students from all 50 states and more than 80 countries to study a broad range of degrees among its 12 nationally recognized academic divisions.

 Baylor University’s Hankamer School of Business provides a rigorous academic experience, consisting of classroom and hands-on learning, guided by Christian commitment and a global perspective.
 Recognized nationally for several programs, including Entrepreneurship and Accounting, the school offers 24 undergraduate and 13 graduate areas of study.
 Visit www.baylor.edu/business and follow on Twitter at www.twitter.com/Baylor_Business.

 Sara Perry, Ph.D.
 Associate Professor - Management

-Dr. Perry conducts research in management-related topics, including negotiation, employee stress and health, innovation and leadership.
+Dr. Perry researches management-related topics, including remote work, negotiation, employee stress and health, innovation and leadership.